joznia/MSFREEDOM/README.md

 ### Guides:
 Get a clean Enterprise LTSC ISO v316 (using SVF repository):

 SVF repo: https://bit.ly/3kiyCLD

 Steps:

-0. Here is the SVF repo for reference:
 1. Download the consumer ISO.rar from the SVF repo
 2. Download the consumer to LTSC .svf file in the locale of your choice (e.g [en_us]) from the SVF repo
 3. Download svfx.exe: https://bit.ly/3m7Qut4